 LEMD operates 24 hours a day.
 Peak hours of airline operations are 0700 – 1100 and 1200 – 1400 local, but this does not affect GA operations, as there are four runways available.

-The facilities at the general aviation terminal (GAT) include shared crew and passenger lounges, meeting room, and onsite CIQ.
+The facilities at the general aviation terminal (GAT) include shared crew and passenger lounges, showers, a meeting room, and onsite CIQ.

 There is a consortium of three ground support providers managing the GAT, one of which is Universal Aviation Spain.
 Universal Aviation Spain has an office located inside the GAT, with its own private VIP and crew lounges as well—free for its customers, without airport fees.